Hammersley Point Sets and Inverse of Star-Discrepancy: Introduction

-\end{theorem} Applying Theorem~\ref{thm:attanasov} and \eqref{ineq:hammer} implies that the Hammersley point set satisfies $D_N^*(P) \leq 2.463\sqrt{\frac{4}{N}}$ for $N > 11,759$.
-The finitely many (relatively few) excluded point sets can now be checked on a computer to satisfy the desired inequality.
-This completes the proof. \end{proof} \begin{remark} Note that our method could be extended to higher dimensions.
-For the case $d=5$ the theoretical bounds on the star-discrepancy of the Halton sequences from Theorem~\ref{thm:attanasov} guarantee $D_N^*(P) \leq 2.463\sqrt{\frac{5}{N}}$ for $N > 7,800$.
-Again, these finitely many exceptions could be checked on a computer.
-However, the running time of the DEM algorithm is $O(N^{d/2+1})$, see \cite{clement2023computing}.
-Therefore, these finitely many exception become less and less feasible to check as the dimension increases. \end{remark} \begin{remark} The following triangle inequality for the star-discrepancy accelerates the computer computation by eliminating the need to calculate star-discrepancies for many values of $N$.: Suppose that $D_{N_0}^*(X)$ is known and that we want to calculate $D_{N_1}^*(X)$ for $N_1 = \alpha N_0$ with $\alpha > 1$.
+which is smaller that $2.463 \sqrt{\frac{3}{N}}$ for $N > 28$.
+However, for $N \leq 28$, the actual star-discrepancy of the Hammersley point set can be calculated with the help of a computer (or also by hand if desired) to see that the claimed inequality is actually true for all $N \in \mathbb{N}$.\\[12pt] For the case $d=4$ the mentioned theoretical bounds on the star-discrepancy of the Hammersley point set from \cite[Theorem~3.8]{Nie92} does not suffice because it would not be feasible to calculate the exact star-discrepancies for the missing $N$, even with a very fast computer. \\[12pt] However, applying Lemma~\ref{thm:attanasov} implies that the Hammersley point set in the bases $2, 3, 5$ satisfies $D_N^*(\textrm{Ham}_{2,3,5}(N)) \leq 2.463\sqrt{\frac{4}{N}}$ for $N > 23,934$.
+The finitely many (relatively few) excluded point sets can now be checked on a computer to satisfy the desired inequality, see Remark~\ref{rem:simplifcation:calculation}.
+This completes the proof. \end{proof} Theoretically, our method could be extended to higher dimensions.
+For the case $d=5$ the theoretical bound on the star-discrepancy of the Hammersley point set from Lemma~\ref{thm:attanasov} however guarantees $D_N^*(\textrm{Ham}_{2,3,5,7}(N)) \leq 2.463\sqrt{\frac{5}{N}}$ only for $N > 14,416,626$.
+Again, it would be necessary to check the remaining exceptions on a computer.
+As the runtime of the so-called DEM algorithm, which is the best exact algorithm to calculate the star-discrepancy, is of order $O(N^{d/2+1})$, see \cite{DEM96}, our approach hence seems to be infeasible from dimension $5$ on: as the dimension increases, the number of exceptions grows, and their star-discrepancies become progressively harder to compute.
+If we nonetheless assume that the approach could be conducted up to e.g. $d_0 = 9$, then the constant $c$ in \eqref{ineq:disc:sqrt} would go down to approximately $2.4543$. \begin{remark} The following triangle inequality for the star-discrepancy accelerates the computer computation by eliminating the need to calculate star-discrepancies for many values of $N$: Suppose that we have a sequence $(x_n)$ and that $D_{N_0}^*(x_n)$ is known and that we want to calculate $D_{N_1}^*(x_n)$ for $N_1 = \alpha N_0$ with $\alpha > 1$ such that $N_1 \in \mathbb{N}$.
 Then according to \cite{KN74}, Theorem 2.6 on p.
 115, it holds that